Ramy-Badr-Ahmed/Higgs-Dataset/README.md

 - Hidden layer with 64 neurons (dense)
 - Output layer with 1 neuron (activation function: sigmoid)

-You can customize the model architecture by providing a different modelBuilder function in the ModelTrainer class.
+You can customise the model architecture by providing a different `modelBuilder` callable in the ModelTrainer class.

 The trained models and training loss plots are saved under `kerasModel/trainer/trainedModels`.